kastone/combuild-recipe-book/README.md

 GitHub is a tool which encourages collaboration and innovation.
 Open Source works due to collaboration and many eyes on the code.
 It is also about community.
 To encourage a sense of community within our larger team, please choose a recipe and add it as a markdown file (.md).
 You don't have to leave your  browser to do this!

 - Step 1: You are on your way to becoming a GitHub Guru!
 Navigate here https://github.com/kastone/combuild-recipe-book.
 Choose to Fork this repository.

--
-- Step 2: After forking Open with GitHub CodeSpaces by clicking Code button - it should drop down and choose the Codespaces tab.
--
+- Step 2: After forking the repository ensure you are looking at your own copy of the forked repo.

 - Step 3: From the top level of the repo, choose "Add File" -> Create File.
 Type your lastName_firstName and then type a forward slash.
 You should see that a directory was created and it is waiting for the file name.
 Type recipe.md
 - ![GithubAddFile2](https://github.com/kastone/combuild-recipe-book/assets/2530576/37b0bbb6-f6c2-4f65-b07a-ec79b7560c8b)